International Junior Ranger Camp

 The principles of a EUROPARC International Junior Ranger Camp are:

-• Experiential, practical, fun, safe and inspirational activities in Protected Areas, and managed by Rangers, “learning by doing”;
+• Experiential, practical, fun, safe and inspirational activities in Protected Areas managed by Rangers, “learning by doing”;

 • Promotes international exchange to develop positive, cooperative and social skills, and to encourage the active citizenship of youth;